-- 5. This Prudential Standard applies whether or not activities are outsourced to related bodies corporate or third-party service providers.
+- 4. A requirement that is expressed as applying to a Head of a group is to be read as requiring the Head of a group to ensure that the requirement is applied appropriately throughout the group.4 - 5.
+This Prudential Standard applies whether or not activities are outsourced to related bodies corporate or third-party service providers.
 This Prudential Standard also applies to arrangements where the service provider is located outside Australia or the functions are performed outside Australia. - 6.
-Nothing in this Prudential Standard prevents a regulated institution from adopting and applying a group policy used by a related body corporate, provided that the policy has been approved by the Board of the regulated institution and meets the requirements of this Prudential Standard. - 7.
-This Prudential Standard commences on 1 January 2015.
+Nothing in this Prudential Standard prevents an APRA-regulated institution from adopting and applying a group policy used by a related body corporate5, provided that the policy has been approved by the Board6 of the regulated institution and meets the requirements of this Prudential Standard. - 7.
+This Prudential Standard commences on 1 January 20132014.